vesoft-inc/nebula-operator/doc/user/storage_guide.md

 ## Storage leaders transfer

-When NebulaGraph starts to provide services, there will be multiple partition leaders on each storage node, in the rolling update scenario, in order to minimize the impact on client reads and writes, so it is necessary to transfer the leader to other nodes until the number of leaders on a storage node is 0, this process is relatively long.
+When NebulaGraph starts to provide services, there will be multiple partition leaders on each Storaged node, in the rolling update scenario, in order to minimize the impact on client reads and writes, so it is necessary to transfer the leader to other nodes until the number of leaders on a storage node is 0, this process is relatively long.

-To make rolling updates more convenient for DBA, we provide a field `enableForceUpdate` for storage service, which can directly roll update storage when it is determined that there is no external access traffic, without waiting for the partition leader to be transferred before it can operate.
+To make rolling updates more convenient for DBA, we provide a field `enableForceUpdate` for Storaged service, which can directly roll update storage when it is determined that there is no external access traffic, without waiting for the partition leader to be transferred before it can operate.